MemoTonui/Akan-Names/README.md

 - Open index.html on the browser

 ## Bugs And Errors
+Returns Nan for All inputs.

+ ## Collaboration
-Incase you identify any bugs or errors, please don't hesitate to reach out to me via the email `tonuilinda@gmail.com`
+To collaborate with me please reach out using the following email address.
+`tonuilinda@gmail.com`